Guile Knots

 Construct a &resource-pool-destroy-resource exception.

-Procedure: resource-pool-delay-logger a
+Procedure: resource-pool-delay-logger resource-pool

 Undocumented procedure.